mkdocs-publisher/mkdocs-publisher/README.md

 This list is unordered so functionalities can be added in whenever upcoming version:

-- [ ] add cli tool for creating an empty blog post and page
+- [ ] add cli tool for creating an empty blog posts and pages
 - [ ] add templates overrides (same mechanism as in mkdocs-material theme) with cli tool to copy a template
-- [ ] add social media preview
+- [ ] add social media preview (image metadata key to match RSS plugin defaults)
 - [ ] add unittests
+- [ ] add reading time
 - [ ] add page/post meta to publish state like: draft, published, hidden
-- [ ] create documentation
+- [ ] add author/authors per page metadata (with predefined default in mkdocs.yaml)
 - [ ] extend categories functionality like: possibility to add multiple categories (like tags), configurable limit of categories (with checks) and configurable list of categories
 - [ ] add configurable date format
-- [ ] image optimization (pngquant and jpeg-quantsmooth + mozjpeg) with cache
+- [ ] image optimization (pngquant and mozjpeg) with cache
+- [ ] file size optimization with cache
+- [ ] create documentation
+- [ ] documentation: integration with MkDocs RSS plugin
+- [ ] add concurency in file optimization

 ## Image optimization